Mullard: Mullard brand name

 Philips continued to use the brand name "Mullard" in the UK until 1988.
 Mullard Research Laboratories in Redhill, Surrey then became Philips Research Laboratories.
-As of 2007, the Mullard brand has been revived by Sovtek, producing a variant of the ECC83 and EL34.
+As of 2007, the Mullard brand was used by Sovtek for valves sold as ECC83, EL34 (European type numbers used by Mullard and many others), etc.

 Z Electric Lamp Company

 The Z Electric Lamp Co. continued business into the 1970s operating from premises in Thornton Heath, southern Greater London, manufacturing lamps of specialised design.
-However, it closed due to the recession in the mid 1970s.
+However, it closed due to the recession in the mid-1970s.